What Your Body Language Is Saying During The Interview

 What many job seekers don’t realize is that although providing the right answers is important, your tiny movements and gestures could say just as much about who you are during this crucial meeting.
 Here are six ways that your body language could speak more than your words in an interview:

-While cracking your knuckles or neck may be normal for you at home, out in public, this could be seen as a nervous tic at least, and at most, a rude gesture.
+While cracking your knuckles or neck may be normal for you at home, this could be seen as a nervous tic at least—and at most—a rude gesture out in public.
 If it is a nervous tic, it’s good to ensure the interviewers don’t see you sweat by practicing the interview in the mirror while consciously avoiding the cracks.

 Another nervous tic that some managers could find annoying is your tapping a pen on the table or pulling the cap off and on throughout the interview.
 If you’re tempted to play with that paper clip or pull the staple out of nearby paper, practice before going to the interview so you don’t seem too nervous.